meraldoantonio/Autoclassifier/README.md

 ## Background
 I made this project as a submission to Grab's <a href = "https://www.aiforsea.com/challenges">AI for S.E.A.</a> challenge.
 The project consists of the automatic classification of unlabeled car images into one of the 196 preset car classes.

-There are two ways to run this project: by running it as a locally-served website (recommended) or by running it on your command line.
+There are two ways to run this project: by running it as a locally-served website (recommended) or by running it the provided Jupyter notebook.
 The instructions for both are provided below.

 ### Dataset
 The main dataset used in this project is the training set of <a href="https://ai.stanford.edu/~jkrause/cars/car_dataset.html">Stanford's Car Dataset.</a> It contains 8,144 images of 196 classes of cars.
 It also contains the coordinates of the car's bounding box, which indicates the location of the car in the image.